andrewmcodes-archive/rubocop-linter-action/docs/faq.md

 **3. How come I can't create checks on forked repositories? [(example)](https://github.com/ruby/spec/commit/1cfa9f188e8342993d149807210b6777189cfe3f/checks?check_suite_id=335929828)**

 This is currently how the GitHub Checks API works for security reasons.
 I believe we will get some improvements in the future, which may fix this.

-**4. Specifying different gem versions is broken!**

-You can't use --version with multiple gems.
-You can specify multiple gems with version requirements using `gem install 'my_gem:1.0.0' 'my_other_gem:~>2.0.0'`.
-This implementation has been improved in v3 of the action.
-Please migrate!